jswill88/learning-journal/learning-journal/the-coders-computer.md

 ### Basic Text Editor
 * Will already be on your computer
-* Has only the most basic function
+* Has only the most basic functions
-* Has unnecessary features for coding such as bold, italics, and underlining
+* Has unnecessary features for coding such as bold, italics, and underline
 * Will not help you recognize errors in code

 ### Text Editor for Coding